YuvalGofer/dotnet-dating-app/README.md

-74. Introduction

-error handling on the FE and the BE:

-learning goals:

-1. API Middleware - understanding
-2. angular interceptors - intercept requests and responses
-3. troubleshooting exceptions
+building global exception handling middleware:

-the goal of this module is to create an Error Handling utopia: setting things up once in a centralized way and not waring about it ever again
+the goal of this middleware is to catch all exceptions and return a response in standard way. create an `Errors` folder and ApiException.cs file in it. go to ApiException.cs;

+create an `Middleware` folder and ExceptionMiddleware.cs file in it. this will be our middleware class. lets see how we build a middleware in .net core. do to ExceptionMiddleware.cs

+use the middleware in Startup.cs, go to Startup.cs